iamcrypto/iamlive.github.io/README.md

 &&

 ```
 port = 3000
+ "start": "nodemon --exec ./node_modules/.bin/babel-node src/server.js" to be set on vps server
 ```
+#Setup Locally with nodejs version 23.
+you can also include given node mudules to save time

 visit http://localhost:3000 in your browser.

-## If you have nodejs installed
+## Another application required here is Xampp server installed and database server is set to - Server version: 10.4.12-MariaDB-log
+change user account credentials in phpmyadmin
 ```
+npm in it

-npm install
+npm start
 ```
 &&

 ```
-npm run server-node

 ```
-visit http://localhost:3000 in your browser. for login admin/user ,edit database table, tbladmin,tbluser with md5 encrypted password https://md5decrypt.net
+visit http://localhost:3000 in your browser. for login admin/user ,edit database table, admin,users with md5 encrypted password https://md5decrypt.net